mhbeals/mhwood.github.io/introduction/contributions.md

 ## Resources, Tools and Example Projects

+We hope the *Atlas* will be a place for users not only to learn about digitised newspaper collections and metadata, but also  to find other [resources](https://www.digitisednewspapers.net/introduction/web/) — particularly (but not exclusively) scripts and tools that have used our guide and/or dataset.
+You are very welcome to add links to the following:

+### Example Projects

+External projects using digitised newspaper data.
+Please provide a short summary of the project (3-5 lines).

+### Tools

+Scripts or other tools to manipulate or make use of digitised newspaper databases.
+Please include a few words to explain what the tool does.

 ### Resources

-For written or visual resources discussing or aiding the use of digitised newspapers and metadata
+Written or visual resources discussing or aiding the use of digitised newspapers and metadata.

-### Tools

-For scripts or other tools to manipulate or make use of digitised newspaper databases

-### Example Projects

-External projects using digitised newspaper data